Race Equality Charter

 The University welcomes and supports the development of staff networks.
 Our staff networks provide an opportunity for staff who share a protected characteristic to network, obtain peer support and share information.
 They can also offer opportunities for staff to inform university policy on equality-related issues and topics.
 The networks are run by and for the members, with support from the University EDI Manager.

 Welcome to the University of Huddersfield's Black, Asian & Minority Ethnic Staff Network.
-The network has recently relaunched in June 2020.

 To find out more about this network including future meeting dates, please contact Berenice Golding (Acting Chair)